starcoinorg/starcoin-org-v4/src/content/post/starcoin-and-decentralized-governance.md

 ---
 title: "Starcoin and Decentralized Governance"
+meta_description: "Explore how Starcoin promotes decentralized governance with Move to empower its blockchain community."
 date: 2023-02-24
 summary: "Governance in decentralized systems is an important part of achieving flexible and efficient running of networks.
 The coming together of the majority of a network’s participants to create and enforce certain rules..."
 author: "Starcoin"